rklymentiev/py-for-neuro/slides/chapter4_03_dataviz_packages.md

 <img src="plt/scatter.png" width="400">

-Notes: Even though we are using Seaborn to create a scatter plot, we still need Matplotlib to call layout functions, like title.
+Notes: Even though we are using Seaborn to create a scatter plot, we still need Matplotlib to call layout functions, like `plt.title()`.

-Note that we didn't call `plt.xlabel()` or `plt.ylabel()`, Seaborn takes the axis labels from column names (so score another one for Seaborn).
-Also, you have to options to specify `x` and `y` arguments inside most of the Seaborn function.
-First method is represented here, by specifying the `data` and then calling `x` and `y` as column names.
-Ot you could do this in a Matplotlib style:
+Note that we didn't call `plt.xlabel()` or `plt.ylabel()`, Seaborn takes the axis labels from column names (score another one for Seaborn).
+Also, you have two options on how to specify `x` and `y` arguments inside the Seaborn functions.
+First method is represented on the left, by specifying the `data` and then calling `x` and `y` as column names.
+Or you could do this in a Matplotlib style:

 ```python
 sns.scatterplot(